Wolverine971/9takes/src/blog/people/techies/Elon-Musk.md

 Being a Type 5, Elon would likely approach relationships as another complex system to understand.
 This could make him an incredibly attentive partner when engaged but also a bit detached when consumed by his work or intellectual pursuits.
 His need for personal space and time to "recharge" could be a point of tension in relationships, requiring a partner who understands and respects these needs.

-## Elon's Personality Through in His Companies
+## Elon's Personality Through His Companies

 ### PayPal: The Genesis of a Visionary

-At PayPal, Elon Musk's Enneagram Type 5 traits of curiosity and future-focus met Peter Thiel's Type 6 qualities of caution and risk assessment.
+At PayPal, Elon Musk's Enneagram Type 5 traits of curiosity and future focus met Peter Thiel's Type 6 qualities of caution and risk assessment.
 While Elon was eager to revolutionize online payments, Peter often played the skeptic, questioning the risks.
 Despite their philosophical clashes, they found common ground.
-Elon respected Peter's caution as a counterbalance to his own visionary zeal, and Peter admired Elon's forward-thinking.
+Elon respected Peter's caution as a counterbalance to his visionary zeal, and Peter admired Elon's forward-thinking.
 Their collaboration became a dance of complementary Enneagram types, each enhancing the other's strengths.
 This dynamic duo at PayPal serves as an early example of how Elon's Type 5 personality traits manifest in his ability to work with diverse minds in every company he touches.

 ### Tesla: Engineering Marvels with a Dash of Fun